centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-infoblox-snmp.md

 ## Prerequisites

-To monitor your Infoblox, the SNMP must be configured.
+### SNMP Configuration

+The SNMP agent must be configured and activated on the host.
+Please refer to the official documentation from the manufacturer/publisher.

+### Network flow

-The Poller should be able to perform SNMP requests toward the Infoblox device over SNMP UDP/161 port.
+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector